Top Ten Reasons To Visit Ripley’s Aquarium

 For an additional charge, you can Splash With the Stingrays.
 Learn more about the Stingray experience here.

-The piranha look like they were dipped in gold.
+The piranha looks like they were dipped in gold.

 I am no fan of piranha.
 Let me just get that right out there.
 I have watched River Monsters guys… So, I was really surprised at how lovely the piranha at Ripley’s Aquarium at the Smokies actually were.
 They looked as though they had been painted with gold glitter which made them a lot less scary and a lot more beautiful!
 For real!
 Did you know Piranha are more opportunistic scavengers than mindless assassins and attacks on humans are really quite rare?
 Well, now you know!